LEV Air Flow Indicator (HSG258 Compliant)

 HSE’s HSG258 Guidance Document; Paragraph 106

-- Easy To Install: Weighs only 130g, can be installed on the duct, or a nearby surface using banding, self-tapping screws, etc. Can be installed up to 10m away.
+- Easy To Install: Weighs only 130g.
+Can be installed up to 10m away.
+Can be installed on the duct or a nearby surface using banding, self-tapping screws, etc.

-- Easy To Calibrate: Unlike analogue air flow gauges, there is only one type of our lev airflow indicator as it self-calibrates to the pressures inside your ducts.
-A simple calibration procedure is all that is required
+- Easy To Calibrate: Unlike analogue air flow gauges, our lev airflow indicator self-calibrates to the pressures inside your ducts.
+A simple calibration procedure is all that is required.

-- Easy To Use: Our LEV Airflow Indicator is bright orange – you can’t miss it!
-This means users can easily identify the unit and check for adequate air flow thanks to the unit’s continuously flashing display, and flashing red light in the case of insufficient airflow
+- Easy To Use: Our LEV indicator is bright orange so users can easily identify the unit.
+As a result, users can confidently check for adequate air flow thanks to the continuously flashing display, or flashing red light if there is insufficient airflow.

-- Cost-Effective: Because our LEV Airflow Indicator can be recalibrated, if your system changes, such as adding new hoods, you can recalibrate the unit quickly and easily as often as you like to the new static pressure, saving you the cost of replacing
+- Cost-Effective: Because our LEV Airflow Indicator can be recalibrated, if your system changes (such as adding new hoods), you can recalibrate the unit quickly and easily as often as you like to the new static pressure.
+This can save you the cost of replacing.

 - Manufactured In The UK

-Do You Need To Fit Air Flow Indicators To Your LEV Systems?
+Do I Need To Fit Air Flow Indicators To LEV Systems?

-This is recommended specifically in the HSE’s HSG258 Guidelines (A Guide To Local Exhaust Ventilation LEVs), and indirectly in COSHH 2002 (Control of Substances Hazardous to Health) Regulation 9 which states that all LEV systems must be maintained in efficient working order.
+LEV airflow indicators should also follow guidelines in COSHH 2002 (Control of Substances Hazardous to Health) Regulation 9.
+This legislation states that all LEV extraction systems must be maintained in efficient working order.

-Many people die or are disabled permanently because they breathe in airborne contaminants at their workplace.
-LEV is one of the devices that can help in controlling airborne contaminants at work.
-It is therefore a legal requirement for employers to make sure that Local Exhaust Ventilation (LEV) systems are working properly and LEV Airflow Indicators are an effective and efficient way of identifying this.
+Many people die or are disabled permanently after they breathe in airborne contaminants at their workplace.
+LEV is one of the devices that can help in controlling airborne contaminants.
+It is therefore a legal requirement for employers to ensure that LEV systems are working properly.
+Therefore, LEV Airflow Indicators are an effective and efficient way of identifying this.

-All do essentially the same job, but historically each meter or gauge only works in specific situations, at specific pressures – for example, 0-750Pa, 0-1,500Pa, and if the system changes the gauge no longer works – you would simply have to go and buy another.
-Analogue devices are also mechanical in nature, meaning they frequently fail, especially when subjected to vibrations, which LEV systems generate a lot of.
+All these indictors essentially do the same job.
+However, historically each meter or gauge only works for specific situations, at specific pressures, such as 0-750Pa or 0-1,500Pa.
+Additionally, if the system changes, then the gauge no longer works and you would have to buy another.
+Furthermore, analogue devices are also mechanical in nature.
+This means they can frequently fail, especially when subjected to vibrations, which LEV systems generate a lot of.

-Our LEV Airflow Indicator also continuously monitors air flow, so as soon as a user starts to use an LEV system, they will see clearly and easily whether the LEV is safe to use or not.
+Our chevron air flow indicator also continuously monitors air flow, so as soon as a user starts to use an LEV system, they will see clearly and easily whether the LEV is safe to use or not.
 If air flow is insufficient, our LEV Airflow Indicator will clearly show a ‘cross’ sign on the display, and flash a red light to alert the user.
 It also gives the operator a simple indication that the hood is working properly.